jvc56/MineGCG/README.md

 # RandomRacer

-This is <a href="randomracer.com">RandomRacer.com</a>, a site that collects and presents statistics and comments from annotated scrabble games on <a href="cross-tables.com">cross-tables.com</a>.
+<a href="randomracer.com">RandomRacer.com</a> is a site that collects and presents statistics and comments from annotated scrabble games on <a href="cross-tables.com">cross-tables.com</a>.
 Initial development began August 2018 and in February 2019 the first version was released.

 In October 2019, the site underwent major updates which include: